 Here is an audio file of BCWA history.
 The audio runs for around 20 Minutes.

 Blind Citizens WA (formed in 1961) is a branch of Blind Citizens Australia (formed in 1975).

-Blind Citizens WA relies on fundraising and donations to continue our work, conducting a Street Appeal in the Perth CBD, a quiz night, and a sausage sizzle each year.
+Blind Citizens WA relies on fundraising and donations to continue our work.

-An Australia Post Our Neighbourhood Community Grant will support Blind Citizens WA to extend our peer support network to people who are blind or vision impaired living in Mandurah in 2016/17.
+An Australia Post Our Neighbourhood Community Grant supported Blind Citizens WA to extend our peer support network to people who are blind or vision impaired living in Mandurah in 2016 and 2017.

-In 2015/16, Blind Citizens WA received a small grant from People With Disabilities WA (PWDWA) through its Releasing Our Capacity project in 2015/16.
+In 2015 and 2016, Blind Citizens WA received a small grant from People With Disabilities WA (PWdWA) through its Releasing Our Capacity project in 2015/16.
 The grant has allowed us to strengthen our peer support networks and to share information about the National Disability Insurance Scheme.

 Blind Citizens WA also received funding from Disability Services Commission to provide individual and systemic advocacy until March 2016.
 Diagnostic-specific services such as ours are no longer funded to provide advocacy.